-On May 12, 2022, Northann Corp. entered into a securities purchase agreement with certain investors, pursuant to which the Company sold the investors convertible debentures in an aggregate principal amount of \$1,000,000 (the "Convertible Debentures") that are convertible into shares of common stock of Northann Corp. (the "Conversion Shares") with a 100% warrant coverage to purchase common stock of Northann Corp. (the "Warrants" and such shares underlying the Warrants, the "Warrant Shares").
+On May 12, 2022, Northann Corp. entered into a securities purchase agreement with certain investors, pursuant to which the Company sold the investors convertible debentures in an aggregate principal amount of \$1,000,000 (the "Convertible Debentures") that are convertible into shares of common stock of Northann Corp. (the "Conversion Shares") and warrants to purchase up to 142,858 shares of common stock of Northann Corp. (the "Warrants" and such shares underlying the Warrants, the "Warrant Shares").

 The Convertible Debentures have a maturity date of 24 months after the issuance thereof and bear interest at the rate of 7% per annum.
-The Convertible Debentures are convertible after the six-month anniversary of the date of issuance or earlier if a registration statement covering the Conversion Shares has been declared effective until the Convertible Debentures have been paid in full or converted in full, at an initial conversion price of \$3.50 per share and shall be adjusted to the lower of (i) 70% of the offering price in a future equity financing with gross proceeds of not less than \$5,000,000, or (ii) \$3.50, subject to further adjustments thereunder, including a reduction in the conversion price, in the event of a subsequent offering at a price less than the then current exercise price, to the same price as the price in such offering (a "Price Protection Adjustment").
+The Convertible Debentures are convertible after the six-month anniversary of the date of issuance or earlier if a registration statement covering the Conversion Shares has been declared effective until the Convertible Debentures have been paid in full or converted in full, at an initial conversion price of \$7.00 per share and shall be adjusted to the lower of (i) 70% of the offering price in a future equity financing with gross proceeds of not less than \$5,000,000, or (ii) \$7.00, subject to further adjustments thereunder, including a reduction in the conversion price, in the event of a subsequent offering at a price less than the then current exercise price, to the same price as the price in such offering (a "Price Protection Adjustment").
 If Northann Corp. is not able to or ceases to be eligible for quotation or listed on a trading market within 12 months from the issuance of the Convertible Debentures, the holders may demand Northann Corp. to pay all the outstanding principal amount or convert all or a portion of the outstanding principal amount.
 If at any time following the six months' anniversary of the final closing date or termination of the offering and if there is an effective registration statement permitting the issuance of the Conversion Shares to or resale of the Conversion Shares by the holders, (A) Northann Corp.'s common stock is listed on a senior national securities exchange, (B) the daily VWAP for the prior 20 consecutive trading days is \$8.00 or more (adjusted for splits and similar distributions) and (C) the daily trading volume is at least \$1,000,000 during such 20-day period, then the Company shall have the right to require the holders to convert all or any portion of the principal and accrued interest then remaining under the Convertible Debentures into shares of common stock at the conversion price then in effect.

 On April 27, 2023, the holders of the Convertible Debentures and Northann Corp. entered into amendments to the Convertible Debentures.
 Pursuant to the amendment, Northann Corp. agreed to pay the principal and accrued interest of the Convertible Debentures in cash on or before the earlier of July 12, 2023 or the three months' anniversary of the completion of this offering, and the holders agreed to not convert the Convertible Debentures.
-As of the date of this prospectus, the Convertible Debentures have not been converted in any shares of common stock of Northann Corp.
+As of the date of this prospectus, the Convertible Debentures have not been converted in any shares of common stock of Northann Corp. and Northann Corp. has not repaid any principal or accrued interest of the Convertible Debentures.